benjohnsto/ronaldsons_cemetery/README.md

 Sacred / to the memory of / John B .
 Bodgers / who departed this life / January 30th 1829 [?] / ________/ Also Mary his wife / Died February 28, 1839 / aged 85 years.

-This stone / was erected by / Jesse M / to the memory of ' / Bobert Storey / as a mark of respect / for his good conduct / as an apprentice, / who departed this life / May 17 [?]
+This stone / was erected by / Jesse M / to the memory of ' / Robert Storey / as a mark of respect / for his good conduct / as an apprentice, / who departed this life / May 17 [?]
 1836 / in the 19th year of his age.

 Sacred / to the memory of / George _________ / a native of / Gl__________ , Lanarkshire, / Scotland / who departed this life / 1820 / aged [ ?]
 Also / John Eckert / aged 5 years & 8 months Also / Ann C. Eckert / aged 2 years & 8 months / who both died Novr 30th 1842.